EtienneLamoureux/durmand-scriptorium/docs/COLLECTION_CONSUMER.md

 ### Throws
 *InvalidArgumentException* when requesting a negative non-string ID.
 This exception will be thrown before any request to the API has been sent.

-*BadRequestException* when fetching an inexisting ID.
-Exception to this is the Quaggans endpoint, which will return an empty array when fetching an inexisting ID.
+*BadRequestException* when fetching an inexistent ID.
+Exception to this is the Quaggans endpoint, which will return an empty array when fetching an inexistent ID.

 Finally, requesting a bad ID in an array of IDs will simply cause the invalid one to be ignored, and will never throw an exception.